mjrgh/DCSExplorer/README.md

 processor.
 But the hardware is only incidental; DCS is really a software platform that can be implemented on any CPU, as long as it can perform the decoding work fast enough for real-time playback.
-Today's PCs are plenty fast enough, and in fact, even a higher-end microcontroller like a Raspberry Pi can easily handle the job.
+Today's PCs are plenty fast enough, and even a single-board computer like a Raspberry Pi can easily handle the job.
+The ADSP-2105 was fairly fast for its day, with a 10MHz system clock and single-cycle instruction execution, but many of today's general-purpose CPUs can run circles around that.

 The internal details of the DCS format have never been published (until now), so it's always been difficult to find out exactly what's